nestor-qa/nestor-qa.github.io/documentation/for-developers/backbone-events.md

 The ViewProjectView handles that a bit differently.
 It basically sets the new projectId in the sub models, collections and views.
 And then re-renders the page, finally triggering the method to display the root node of the tree (i.e. the project).

+### Event: nestor:navigationtree_changed

+#### When it is triggered

+Triggered when a node changes in the navigation tree.

+#### Who is affected

+When, for instance, a new test suite is saved, the NewTestSuiteView.js will trigger this event.
+Then the ViewProjectView.js will know that it needs to update its current navigation tree.